-Promoting equal employment opportunities for all employees and applicants in order to achieve a diverse, inclusive workplace, foster a productive work environment and provide guidance and training to components and employees on EE compliance.
+Promoting equal employment opportunities for all employees and applicants (i.e. women and persons with disabilities) in order to achieve a diverse, inclusive workplace, foster a productive work environment and provide guidance and training to components and employees on EE compliance.